Factory24/getting-started/README.md

 1. To provide overview of the Factory24 project
 2. To provide a "sitemap" for the organization repos and activities
-3. To provide guidelines to contributing to all open source Factory24 Projects
+3. To hightlight the Factory24 OSS contributing guidelines

 ### Afrolynk's Factory24 Overview